 Considerations |

-Persons with the ‘Diamond Admin’ access in Alchemy Manager are automatically given the ‘Category Editor’ role.
+| Only those with the 'Category Editor' access can add, edit, and delete Custom Categories | Persons with the ‘Diamond Admin’ access in Alchemy Manager are automatically given the ‘Category Editor’ role.
 However, others with any level of admin access can be a Category Editor.
 Only Diamond Admins and Alchemy Administrators can assign the Category Editor role to admins as needed. |

-Locking down a Custom Category will impact the ability to use and edit that category |
+| Restricting a Custom Category will impact the ability to use and edit that category |

-“Only allow owner and Diamond Admins to use and edit category” If you select this option when creating or editing your own custom category, it will only allow the owner (you), or someone with Diamond Admin access, to move courses in and out of the category.
+“Only allow owner and Diamond Admins to use and edit category” If you select this option when creating or editing your own custom category, it will only allow the owner (you), or someone with Diamond Admin access, to move course and job qualifications in and out of the category.
 It will also restrict the ability to edit or delete that category by others. |

-You can only move Company-Specific Activities |
+| You can only move Company-Specific Activities |

 Alchemy Activities cannot be moved to another category.
-You can only move activities that you create such as Company Specific Courses or Options.
+You can only move activities that you create such as Company Specific Courses or Job Qualifications.
 However, Alchemy provided Courses, Observations and Stand-Alone Tests & Evaluations cannot be moved. |

-You must have access to a Activity to move it |
+| You must have access to a Activity to move it |

 You cannot move Activities that belong to other Worksites You can only move Activities that you have access to; if you need to move an Activity and do not have access to it, please contact your main Alchemy administrator to request that the Activity be assigned to your Worksite. |

-Related courses will be moved together |
+| Related courses will be moved together |

 Child courses cannot be split across categories As a reminder, all Alchemy provided courses are comprised of a Parent (topic) and Child (content, the course itself).
 Parents can have more than one associated child course, and all of these components will be moved together. |

-Custom Categories are only visible by moving a course to the Category |
+| Custom Categories are only visible by moving a course to the Category |

-Category changes affect Player, Manager, Learning Plans & eLearning Moving a course to your custom category will only make your category visible to the worksites that have access to the course.
+Category changes affect Player, Manager, Learning Plans & eLearning Moving a course/job qualification to your custom category will only make your category visible to the worksites that have access to the course.
 It will change how others access the course while facilitating, reporting, training online, and organizing training goals. |

-Deleting a category does NOT delete its Activities |
+| Deleting a category does NOT delete its Activities |

-Orphaned Activities go back to the Company Specific category If you delete a category that contains courses, then the courses will be reassigned to the Company-Specific category.
+Orphaned Activities go back to the Company Specific category If you delete a category that contains activities, then the activities will be reassigned to the Company-Specific category.
 If you would like to disable a category and its courses, you’ll need to archive all of the Activities as well. |

-Communicate Changes |
+| Communicate Changes |

 Be sure to communicate category changes to your facilitators and administrators.
 Make sure to communicate category changes to everyone who would be impacted by this change, including other worksites with access to the Activities being moved. |